 This post was inspired by my comment exchange with a site reader about negotiating a settlement with a Discover credit card that is now in the hands of a collections law firm.
 My comment would have been too lengthy a reply on the page the discussion originated, and this is also something that is not all that topical to the Debt Relief Program Intro page.
-What follows is food for thought not just with Discover Card, but with creditors like Citibank, American Express, Capital One, etc.
+What follows is food for thought; not just with Discover Card, but with creditors like Citibank, American Express, Capital One, etc.

 For context, you should read the comment string with Jay about settling with Discover.

 From the other page Jay said: “I have a Discover card owe $5200 on it.
 I was communicating with Discover via mail, and offered to settle for 25%.
-I called Discovere and they said my account has been sent to an attorney.”
+I called Discover and they said my account has been sent to an attorney.”

 If you want to settle a Discover debt, and have a plan and the means to do so, sending them form letters offering a deal is not the best way to go about it.
 Yes, there are websites full of anonymous posters who promote sending letters for this, that, and the other thing.
-There are merits to, and strategic goals that can be accomplished with these letters.
+There are merits to, and strategic goals, that can be accomplished with these letters.
 Using them effectively is situational though.
 But the promoters of their use rarely dig deep enough to learn about someone’s goals and financial situation to compare alternatives.
 And readers of these sites often fail to volunteer the particulars of their goals and finances in order to receive more useful feedback.
 In fact, most people reading this, and other debt and credit related websites, do not post at all.
 That is not Jay.
 He IS on other websites, and here, looking for more feedback.
 That’s great.
 But before he got to the place where he started looking for more feedback, I assume he read somewhere that sending in a 25% settlement offer with some canned wording to Discover Card, in order to settle with them, was a good idea.
 It is not.
 It is a good way to blow the opportunity to settle with Discover for 40% to 50% before they charge off the account and place it into their collection pipeline.

-Current trends for successfully settling a Discover credit card directly with the bank are between 40% and 60%, with some one-off events that can settle lower, even 25%, but it is not all that common.
+Current trends for successfully settling a Discover credit card directly with the bank are between 40% and 60%, with some one-off events that can settle lower, but it is not all that common.
 There are also accounts that can be flagged for no negotiation and settlement that would result in a lower pay off with Discover.
-Historically, my experience suggests Discover’s criteria for refusing to settle, prior to outside debt collection efforts, are based on account usage prior to defaulting on your payments, length of account history (account less than a year or three old), or when a “collectability” assessment suggests the account not be settled.
+Historically, my experience suggests Discovers criteria for refusing to settle, prior to outside debt collection efforts, are based on account usage prior to defaulting on your payments, length of account history (account less than a year or three old), or when a “collectability” assessment suggests the account not be settled.
 Settling your Discover card before it gets charged off (6 months late), is most often going to be accomplished by speaking with a collections/recovery representative employed by Discover.
 The best deals and savings from settling with Discover will typically be in the last few weeks leading up to them charging the debt off as noncollectable on their books.